folio-org/okapi/doc/security.md

 permission to read the motd from the database.

 Summary:
- 2.1: The UI makes a request
+ * 2.1: The UI makes a request.
- 2.3: The auth module verifies the JWT, and looks up the permissions of the user 2.7: The request for the permissions goes through Okapi, and to the perm module, which returns the permissions 2.9: the auth module verifies the users permissions 2.9: It also creates a special JWT for the motd module, with its permissions 2.11: The motd module makes a request to the db module, with the special JWT 2.12: The auth module verifies that JWT, sees and checks the permissions 2.15: The db module looks up the message
+ * 2.3: The auth module verifies the JWT, and looks up the permissions of the user.
+ * 2.7: The request for the permissions goes through Okapi, and to the perm module, which returns the permissions.
+ * 2.9: the auth module verifies the users permissions.
+ * 2.9: It also creates a special JWT for the motd module, with its permissions.
+ * 2.11: The motd module makes a request to the db module, with the special JWT.
+ * 2.12: The auth module verifies that JWT, sees and checks the permissions.
+ * 2.15: The db module looks up the message.
- 2.16: The message is passed back all the way to the UI
+ * 2.16: The message is passed back all the way to the UI.

+And now for the details:

 2.1: The UI makes a request to Okapi with some extra headers:
  * GET http://folio.org/okapi/motd